 Special Knowledge, Skills & Abilities:

-Classified Title: Administrative Specialist Role/Level/Range: ATP/03/PC Starting Salary Range: $52,230 - $71,890/Commensurate with Experience Employee group: Full Time Schedule: 8:00-4:00 Exempt Status: Exempt Location: Eastern High Campus Department name: SOM PMR General Administration Personnel area: University Administration
+Classified Title: Administrative Specialist Role/Level/Range: ATP/03/PC Starting Salary Range: $52,230 - $71,890 ( Commensurate with experience) Employee group: Full Time Schedule: M-F, 8:30-5:00 Exempt Status: Exempt Location: Hybrid/Homewood Campus Department name: SNF Agora Institute Personnel area: School of Arts & Sciences

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.